-With returns lower than they used to be, it was time for a new approach to amplify visitors and conversion rates for holiday 2019.
+With returns lower than they used to be, it was time for a new approach to amplify visitors and conversion rates.

 “We had exhausted our broad audiences,” says Trent Kerth, Lead Paid Media Buyer for Pupsocks.
 “The brand awareness was there, every potential visitor had been reached.
 Now it was a matter of getting them to convert.”

 To revive an exhausted audience, the lifeline came from expanding Pupsocks’ creative library.

 Refreshing the account with new creative reduced ad fatigue.
 But it didn’t stop there — whether it was a different sock color, pet breed, or ad format — it continually tested and iterated on best-performing ad creative to find the winners ahead of Black Friday.

 Like the early bird that got the worm, Pupsocks dominated holiday sales, since the winning creative formats were identified ahead of time.